Biden promotes E15 expansion with Menlo, Iowa visit

-(The Center Square) – President Joe Biden visited Menlo today to announce a temporary expansion of E15 sales for June through September to reduce gas prices.
+(The Center Square) – President Joe Biden visited Iowa Tuesday to announce a temporary expansion of E15 sales for June through September to reduce gas prices.

-Iowa Attorney General Tom Miller and Kansas Attorney General Derek Schmidt asked Environmental Protection Agency Administrator Michael Regan in an April 1 letter to issue the waiver.

-E15 is currently sold at 2,300 gas stations nationally, where it can save an average of 10 cents per gallon of gas or more, according to a fact sheet The White House released Tuesday.

-EPA is considering facilitating use of E15 year-round and modifying E15 fuel pump labeling and will work with states to ensure there are no significant air quality impacts this summer.
+E15 is currently sold at 2,300 gas stations nationally, where it can save an average of 10 cents per gallon of gas or more, a fact sheet The White House released Tuesday said.
+EPA is considering facilitating use of E15 year-round and modifying E15 fuel pump labeling and will work with states to ensure there are no significant air quality impacts this summer, the statement said.

 Food and Water Watch Managing Director of Advocacy Programs and Policy Mitch Jones told The Center Square in a phone interview Tuesday that the announcement is “largely symbolic.”